 With the architecture in place Box UK’s business analysts, solution architects and technical consultants could then define the specific makeup of this vast ecosystem, bringing together the different services required to manage the full end-to-end ecommerce lifecycle, including payment mechanisms, marketing and transactional Email Service Providers (ESPs), and Third-Party Logistics (3PL) services.

-After conducting extensive market research and analysis into available solutions, the team provided a list of validated technology recommendations that would deliver against these requirements, alongside the custom integrations, middleware and APIs needed to support seamless communication between the different services.
+After conducting extensive market research and analysis into available solutions, the team provided a list of validated technology recommendations that would deliver against these requirements, alongside the bespoke development requirements that would deliver the custom integrations, middleware and APIs needed to support seamless communication between the different services.

 All coordination of third-party suppliers was managed by Box UK, from the initial engagement through to onboarding and ongoing project communications, with regular check-ins providing the client with complete visibility of progress throughout.